xengeo/java-fundamentals/README.md

 You'll probably find that you complete the first few bites quickly whilst the last few will take a bit longer.
 Don't feel that you need to memorise everything before moving on - you can always come back here for a recap.
 You'll also find that several concepts come up repeatedly as you progress, so there will be opportunities to get further practice.

+Some of these challenges include Process Feedback Challenges, in which you share resources like recordings or files with your coach(es) for feedback.
+These are tagged with a :satellite:.

 1. [Running Java](./bites/01_running_java_bite.md)
 2. [Writing Java](./bites/02_writing_java_bite.md)
 3. [Static Methods](./bites/03_static_methods_bite.md)